YourRoots Logo

 Children(s): Francis Owen, Elizabeth Owens, Howard Owens

-It was in 1907 that Henry Grady Owen was born in Alabama, a child of Joseph Earnest Owen and Senia Lena Baugh.
-Henry Grady Owen went on to marry Goldie Brown and had children such as Francis N Owen, Elizabeth F Owens and Howard G Owens.
-Henry Grady Owen was deceased by 2003 in Adamsburg, DeKalb, Alabama, USA.
+In 1907, Henry Grady Owen entered the world in Alabama, born to Joseph Earnest Owen and Senia Lena Baugh.
+In 1910, Henry Grady Owen resided in Moore, DeKalb, Alabama.
+In 1920, Henry Grady Owen resided in Moores, DeKalb, Alabama.
+Henry Grady Owen married Goldie Brown, and had children including Francis N Owen, Elizabeth F Owens, Howard G Owens.
+Henry Grady Owen passed away in 2003 in Adamsburg, DeKalb, Alabama, USA.

 Find more search results for Henry Owen